Glossary of Financial Aid Terms

 Authorized Official

-A school official, such as a member of the registrar's office, who is authorized to provide certification of enrollment.
+A school official, such as a member of the registrar's office, authorized to provide enrollment certification.

 B